SuitIThub/CopyScript/README.md

 3. **Set File Formats** (optional):
    - Enter extensions like `.jpg;.png;.gif` or use `*` for all files
-   - Filters which files get tracked automatically
+   - Filters which files get tracked from all input methods
+   - Field is disabled during active tracking to prevent conflicts

 ### Creating Naming Rules